Stress Management is a Natural Appetite Suppressant

 There’s more to it than meditation and breathing - did you know that your stress response system interferes with hormone balance, blood sugar levels, metabolism, and sleep?

-the truth about stress management and long-term health
+The truth about stress management and long-term health

 It’s no secret that stellar stress management techniques are essential to holistic wellness.